softwaremill/sttp-model/README.md

 * `.toString` returns a representation of the model class in a format as in an HTTP request/response.
 For example, for an uri this will be `http://...`, for a header `[name]: [value]`, etc.
-* `[SthCompanionObject].parse(serialized: String): Either[String, Sth]`: returns an error message or an instance of the model class
+* `[SthCompanionObject].parse(serialized: String): Either[String, Sth]`: returns an error message, or an instance of the model class
 * `[SthCompanionObject].unsafeApply(values)`: creates an instance of the model class; validates the input values and in case of an error, *throws an exception*.
-An error could be e.g. that the input values contain characters outside of the allowed range
+An error could be e.g. that the input values contain characters outside the allowed range
 * `[SthCompanionObject].safeApply(...): Either[String, Sth]`: same as above, but doesn't throw exceptions.
-Instead, returns an error message or the model class instance
+Instead, returns an error message, or the model class instance
 * `[SthCompanionObject].apply(...): Sth`: creates the model type, without validation, and without throwing exceptions